facebookresearch/dynabench/evaluation/README.md

     "hypothesis": "which specifies the input keys",
 }
 ```
 Note your input should always contain an `id` or equivalent field to uniquely identify an example.
+This defines the full set of input keys.

 The output format is defined by a `verify_response` method that will be used to validate model response, i.e. a single json object.
 The model output should encompass both the keys for batch evaluation (i.e. an example identifier passed from input, and a definite prediction) and talking to the endpoint (e.g. some additional insights of the inference such as probability list).
 To do this, declare a `TaskIO` class that inherits `BaseTaskIO`.
 Your class has to be called `TaskIO` so don't rename it.
+This function defines the full set of output keys.
 ```
 from dynalab.tasks.common import BaseTaskIO class TaskIO(BaseTaskIO):